astromatic/visiomatic/doc/src/setup.rst

   The default value is the empty string.

 :param:`access_log`
-  Set this option to :param:`True` to display the access log, which can be useful for monitoring requests to the server.
+  Use this option to display the access log, which can be useful for monitoring requests to the server.

 :param:`reload`
   This option enables auto-reloading of the server when code changes are detected, which can be convenient for development purposes.